The Micro-Aggregated Profit Share: Aggregation Results on Market Power

 \end{proof}

-\textbf{Remarks}.
-Several comments are in order.
-First, the intuition for using Domar weights in the micro approach to arrive at the aggregate profit share is that Domar weights, defined as producer sales over aggregate value-added, are ``summary statistics'' for input-output linkages.
+The intuition for using Domar weights to arrive at the aggregate profit share is that Domar weights, defined as producer sales over GDP, are ``summary statistics'' for input-output linkages that capture the influence of each producer on aggregate value added.
+If there are no production networks, Domar weights reduce to sales shares, sum up to one, and reflect the influence of producers on aggregate value added through the sale of final goods.
+With production networks, Domar weights differ from sales shares, their sum exceeds unity, and reflect both the direct- and the indirect influence of producers on aggregate value.
+Producers have a direct influence on aggregate value added through the sale of final consumption goods, and an indirect influence through the sale of intermediate inputs to other producers.

+Why do production networks matter in the construction of the aggregate profit share?
 In the presence of intermediate goods, because of double marginalization, the income generated by downstream producers (i.e., those directly selling to consumers) can be split into three terms: own profits, profits to others, and pure costs.
 Profits to others are accounted for in the costs of downstream producers that buy materials from other producers which may also charge positive markups and thus earn profits.
-(This logic can be worked out in Figure \ref{fig:vertical_economy}.)
-In order to arrive at the aggregate profit share from micro-level data, one must take these IO linkages into account, which is precisely what Domar weights do.
-Importantly, notice that with vertical integration, Domar weights sum up to more than one, resulting in an aggregation scheme that may seem counterintuitive at first.\footnote{It is easy to show that it is not possible to obtain an aggregate profit share larger than unity as long as basic accounting identities are respected.} When there are no intermediate goods, Domar weights add up to unity and coincide with sales shares, and so the profit share is equivalent to the sales-weighted profit rate.
+In order to arrive at the aggregate profit share from micro-level data, one must take these input-output linkages into account, which is precisely what Domar weights do.